awsdocs/amazon-rekognition-developer-guide/doc_source/images-orientation.md

 ## Example: Getting Image Orientation and Bounding Box Coordinates For an Image<a name="images-correcting-image-orientation-java"></a>

-The following example shows how to use the AWS SDK for Java to get the estimated orientation of an image and to translate bounding box coordinates for celebrities detected by the `RecognizeCelebrities` operation\.
+The following example shows how to use the AWS SDK to get the estimated orientation of an image and to translate bounding box coordinates for celebrities detected by the `RecognizeCelebrities` operation\.

 The example loads an image from the local file system, calls the `RecognizeCelebrities` operation, determines the height and width of the image, and calculates the bounding box coordinates of the face for the rotated image\.
 The example does not show how to process orientation information that is stored in Exif metadata\.